3for/libsnark-tutorial/README.md

 git submodule update --init --recursive
 //Note, the submodules only need to be fetched once.

-mkdir build && cd build && cmake ..
+//Next, initialize the build directory. mkdir build && cd build && cmake ..

-make
+//Lastly, compile the library. make
 ```